About the Schwinn Folding Bike

 The bike uses an aluminum frame.
 Although aluminum is light, the frame is on the heavy side.
 The frame material will not rust.

-The assembled bike weighd in at about 28 to 30 pounds.
+The assembled bike weighed in at about 28 to 30 pounds.

-One of the design details that make the folding bikes work in the use of smaller wheels.
+One of the design details that make the folding bikes work is the use of smaller wheels.
 The Schwinn uses 20" by 1.75 tires.
 These smaller tires affect the bike's gearing.
-The bike's transmission is a Shimano based with only six speeds.
-The rear shifter uses a base level grip shift that provides nice crisp shifts.
+The bike's transmission is Shimano-based with only six speeds.
+The rear shifter uses a base-level grip shift that provides nice crisp shifts.
 A small window shows what gear you are in.
 The rear derailleur used a small metal guard to help protect it in case of a fall.

 The wheels are alloy and make braking much safer.
 The brakes themselves are a mixed bag.
 The front brake is a simple side-pull type made out of stamped steel.
 This is not the greatest design; it is a cost-cutting measure.
 The rear brake uses drum type design.
 The brakes are enclosed making them weatherproof.

-The real problem with this set-up is that it makes taking the rear drive wheel off very difficult.
-The drum is in place next the hub on the opposite side of the drive train.
-The brake cable must be taken off and the brake arm that is attached on the frame before the rear wheel can be removed.
+The real problem with this setup is that it makes taking the rear drive wheel off very difficult.
+The drum is in place next to the hub on the opposite side of the drive train.
+The brake cable must be taken off and the brake arm that is attached to the frame before the rear wheel can be removed.
 In the event of a rear flat tire, this design feature is a big weakness of the Schwinn folder.

-The frame design is a simple mono tube that allows one to step over it easily.
-The short wheelbase makes for a quick handling bike.
-The handle assembly is designed with a welded on bar.
-The option of changing the handle bar is not there.
+The frame design is a simple monotube that allows one to step over it easily.
+The short wheelbase makes for a quick-handling bike.
+The handle assembly is designed with a welded-on bar.
+The option of changing the handlebar is not there.
 It is also set high in the air.
 Although this works, I prefer slightly lower handle heights.
-The height is needed to allow the assembly to fold like it does.
+The height is needed to allow the assembly to fold as it does.
 The bike comes with an installed rear rack.
-It is in the small side but with a bit of creative work, one can place a nice set of bags on the bike making it a useful commuter.
+It is on the small side but with a bit of creative work, one can place a nice set of bags on the bike making it a useful commuter.

 The folds down very quickly.
-It folds down into fairly compact size that fits into the rear seat or trunk of a midsized car.
-A small guard is placed at the bottom bracket prevent the chain from making contact with the ground.
+It folds down into a fairly compact size that fits into the rear seat or trunk of a midsized car.
+A small guard is placed at the bottom bracket to prevent the chain from making contact with the ground.
 It also protects items like the car seat from getting oil on the fabric.
-The seat uses a quick release allows the seat to be folded into its lowest position to make even more compact.
+The seat uses a quick-release that allows the seat to be folded into its lowest position to make it even more compact.